oledysken/oledysken.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Industrial organisation
+  - Two-sided platform markets
-  - Media economics
+  - Media market competition
-  - Two-sided markets
+  - Vertical relations

 # Education to show in About widget
 education: